emmercm/www/src/blog/deferrable-constraints-in-postgresql.md

 ## Performance considerations

 Deferrable constraints seem great, why aren't they the default?
-Or why shouldn't I make all of my constraints as `INITIALLY DEFERRED`?
+Or, why shouldn't I make all of my constraints as `INITIALLY DEFERRED`?
 There are a few reasons:

 **Deferrable unique indexes allow a moment in time when there are duplicate values.** This negatively affects what optimizations the query planner can make, as it can no longer know the uniqueness constraint is satisfied at absolutely every point in time.
 Joe Nelson has a more complete explanation in his [blog post](https://begriffs.com/posts/2017-08-27-deferrable-sql-constraints.html#query-planner-performance-penalty).